 With the continuous growth of social media platforms such as Twitter, Facebook, YouTube, Snapchat, and Instagram, social media has become a major part of our daily lives.
 When used responsibly, it's an excellent tool to connect with the community, communicate with friends and family and show support.

-Please follow Rocky Football as we share important and positive information about the program.
-In some circumstances, these platforms are often used to cyber bully other users.
+Unfortunately, these platforms are also used to cyber bully other users.
 It can be a place where boastful and slanderous statements can be posted anonymously.
-These statements can be both harmful and hurtful to a person, family or team.
+These statements can be both harmful and hurtful to a player, family or team.
 We will NOT stand for cyber bullying of any kind.